The Muletown Journal: Columbia, Tennessee · Our Town. Our Stories. · Local News. Local Voices. Timeless Values.

 Tell us what is happening on your road.

 A newspaper is only as good as the neighbors who write to it.
-If something is going on — a benefit supper, a barn raising, a milestone anniversary, a frustration with the way the county is doing things — we would be honored to print your letter.
+If something is going on, whether it is a benefit supper, a barn raising, a milestone anniversary, or a frustration with the way the county is doing things, we would be honored to print your letter.

 We read every one.
 We do not edit them for opinion.
 We do not need them long.
 A paragraph from a thoughtful citizen has settled more arguments on this square than a hundred press releases ever will.